 Many things can happen if the judge or jury decides the abusive person is guilty.
-The court might send him to jail or give him probation.
-The court may order him to go to counseling or do other things.
-It depends on a lot of things, like the type of crime and his past criminal record.
+The court might send them to jail or give them probation.
+The court may order them to go to counseling or do other things.
+It depends on a lot of things, like the type of crime and their past criminal record.

-You can talk to the Assistant District Attorney about the types of sentences your abuser might get.
+You can talk to the Assistant District Attorney about the types of sentences the person who abused you might get.

 What happens if a judge or jury decides the abusive person is not guilty?

-The abusive person will be free to leave the court after the trial if the judge or jury decides he is not guilty.
+The abusive person will be free to leave the court after the trial if the judge or jury decides they are not guilty.
 You cannot file another criminal complaint about the same event.
-If he abuses you again, you can file a new criminal complaint about the new abuse.
+If the same person abuses you again, you can file a new criminal complaint about the new abuse.